NelisW/myOpenHab/docs/413b-ESP8266-PlatformIO-Arduino-Framework.md

-# ESP8266 on the PlatformIO wit the Arduino framework
+# ESP8266 on the PlatformIO with the Arduino framework